Jax-Core/Plainext/README.md

 Now that you've installed and configured Plainext, let's take a look at some of its customization options!

-* **Layouts:** Plainext comes with two alignement options and some customization options for each alignment.
+* **Layouts:** Plainext includes two alignment options as well as some customization options for each alignment.
 * Further in-depth customization can be done through the **Appearance**, **Modules**, and **General** tabs.